netzpirat/subito/README.markdown

 status
 ------

-The `status` command visualizes the submodules status:
+The `status` command visualizes the submodules tree and each modules status:

 	subito status